mattzipan/css-and-html-challenges-for-beginners/README.md

 #### Disclaimer

-All excersizes are just off the top of my head and my not teach the best practices.
-This can be neglected, as it is more important to get anybody just in front of the keyboard to try to solve really _any_ challenge.
-Googeling the best practices later on, is easy todo.
-The first challenge is to break that mental block.
+All excersizes are just off the top of my head and may not teach the best practices.
+This can be neglected, as it is more important to just get in front of the keyboard and try to solve really _any_ challenge.
+Googeling the best practices later on, is easy todo, however The first challenge is to break that mental block and start c.o.d.i.n.g.

 #### Get Started